srowen20/funding_data_project/README.md

 features include funding round type, continent, date founded, date funded, status of company and sector.

+The original code has not been cut down, to better illustrate the though process of each stage.

 ## File and Folder Locations

 The data files required for the project are found in the main directory and are called: